AnalyticalGraphicsInc/gltf-vscode/README.md

 ### Reflection Environments

 * `glTF.Babylon.environment` - Override the default reflection map for the BabylonJS glTF preview window.
-This specifies a local path to a Babylon DDS environment file, such as one created by following steps in [Creating a DDS Environment File From an HDR Image](https://doc.babylonjs.com/how_to/physically_based_rendering#creating-a-dds-environment-file-from-an-hdr-image).
+This specifies a local path to a Babylon DDS environment file, such as one created by following steps in [Use a HDR environment](https://doc.babylonjs.com/how_to/use_hdr_environment), or a raw HDR file (which is slower to load due to runtime pre-filtering).

 * `glTF.Three.environment` - Override the default reflection map for the ThreeJS glTF preview window.
 This should be the full path and filename of an `*.hdr` environment file, such as one from [HDRI Haven](https://hdrihaven.com/hdris/).
 There's a legacy, non-HDR mode, when `{face}` appears in the filename, no longer recommended.
 When legacy mode is used, there are 6 cube faces, with face names `posx`, `negx`, `posy`, `negy`, `posz`, and `negz`.
 The rest of the path and filename should be identical for all 6 files.
 The path and filename are specified as a single string, using `{face}` in place of the face name.
 The legacy environment files must be in a format usable on the web, such as PNG or JPEG.